 The people of Scotland have gathered together to help one another once again amid the cost of living crisis.
-Recently, a free coat exchange was reintroduced at The Clydeside Collective at St Enoch and has seen tremendous success with people pitching in and donating their coats.
-And from November 1, the Scottish store owned by Sara Thomson has introduced a free Christmas tree and festive food exchange so people can still enjoy the spirit of Christmas.
+Recently, a free coat exchange was reintroduced at The Leith Collective at St Enoch and Glasgow Fort has seen tremendous success with people pitching in and donating their coats.
+And from December 1, the Scottish store owned by Sara Thomson has introduced a free Christmas tree and festive food exchange so people can still enjoy the spirit of Christmas.

-The Clydeside Collective founder, Sara Thomson, explains why she is keen to build on the momentum of the winter coat exchange and go even further to help those who are struggling:
+The Leith Collective founder, Sara Thomson, explains why she is keen to build on the momentum of the winter coat exchange and go even further to help those who are struggling:

-What is more, the coat exchange provides a way to promote sustainability and to avoid good quality Christmas decorations to end up thrown away.
-So, while tackling the cost of living crisis with the free Christmas tree exchange, The Clydeside Collective will also manage to simultaneously aid the climate crisis.
+What is more, the coat exchange provides a way to promote sustainability and avoid good quality Christmas decorations being thrown away.
+So, while tackling the cost of living crisis with the free Christmas tree exchange, The Leith Collective will also manage to simultaneously aid the climate crisis.
 Every little counts and we should all chip in to help wherever we can.
 It’s marvellous to see the people of Glasgow care!

 Opening hours: 10am – 5pm, seven days a week